 Fully recovered and supremely confident in 2013, Peyton went on a record-setting touchdown binge.
 He opened the season with a record-tying seven-TD game against the Ravens, gaining some small level of revenge.
 He followed that with two more touchdowns in a 41–23 win over Eli and the Giants in the Meadowlands, and threw 13 more in the next four contests, all wins.
 The Broncos lost their next game, against the Colts, but dropped only two more on their way to another 13–3 season and the division crown.

 The Denver passing attack only got better in the second half.
 In all, Peyton notched five 4-TD games and a 5-TD game.
 His final total of 55 touchdowns and 5,477 passing yards obliterated the NFL records.
 Peyton won every honor in sight, including MVP and Sports Illustrated Player of the Year.

 In the playoffs, Peyton led the Broncos to victories over the Chargers and Patriots to win the AFC Championship.
 Denver was in control the whole way against San Diego in a 24–17 win.
 In the victory over New England, Peyton threw for 400 yards.
 Beating Tom Brady in convincing fashion felt great.

-He may not admit it publicly, but Peyton has a lot on the line in 2014.
-While he now owns the all-time touchdown record and his ticket to Canton has already been punched, Peyton’s legacy is not complete.
+He may not admit it publicly, but Peyton Manning has a lot on the line in 2014.
+While he now owns the all-time touchdown record and his ticket to Canton has already been punched, Peyton's legacy is not complete.
 His stats and his mastery of his position make a strong argument for him being the greatest quarterback of all time.
 But the fact that he has only one championship—and a losing record in the postseason—is a mark against him in the eyes of many fans.
 A second NFL title will likely end the debate, and the Broncos have put a win-now team on the field once again to help him do it.

 PEYTON THE PLAYER